jessicadunbar/nternetinspired.github.com/about.md

 layout: page
 title: About Acorn Holistic
 ---
-Acorn Holistic objective is to offer an effective, bespoke and responsive service to Schools and families.

-This service has been developed from experiences of working with families, children and young people within both the voluntary and statutory sector and the knowledge gained from relevant professional qualifications and training.
+Our objective is to offer an effective, bespoke and responsive service to Schools and families and this service has been developed from direct experience of working with families, children and young people both within the voluntary and statutory sector and knowledge gained from relevant professional qualifications and training.

-An awareness and committment to Children's welfare, Effective Practice and partnership working to is central to the service we offer.
+With a background of working with children and adults at risk of, and those actively involved in offending, a key part of my previous roles has been to encourage and support those who I have worked with to develop a positive attitude to education, training and employment.
+Each individual has to be treated as such, and therefore the skills and interventions needed to work effectively with each child or family has to be reflective of their specific needs and circumstances.

 <blockquote>Real talent in engaging young people and their families in active participation.</blockquote>

-Assesmment, Interventions, developing own resources, 1:1 and group work delivery, motivational interviewing, cognitive behavioural techniques, solution focused ..range of techniques such as .....

-support and signposting for mental health, drugs, housing, vulnerabilty issues,
+<h2>Key skill Areas;</h2>

+Individual intervention; Using overarching  Effective Practice Principles of Assessment, Planning, Intervention, Review  to assess a child’s need and learning style to develop a realistic action plan.

+Groupwork;  Experience in delivering and developing  programmes of intervention and workshops with young people, such as Participation, general Problem solving, Substance Misuse, Racism, Homophobia, Anger management, Positive Relationships.

+Family Intervention; Working with families as a whole, or separately with adults, signposting and supporting their engagement with partnership/support agencies where appropriate.
+Knowledge and experience of Effective Parenting Principles, Family Group Conferencing and Restorative principles.

+General skills and Experience; Training and experience in Safeguarding, Mental Health, Vulnerability, Housing, Bereavement, Alcohol and Drug, Sexual Health, Teenage Relationship Absuse, Anger Management Issues.
+‘Participation’ (including engaging children in Service and Policy development), motivational interviewing, play therapy, solution focused therapy skills, Procuring and developing resources, project management, report writing, policy development